-According to legend, when the Maccabees restored the Temple and prepared it for service again, they only found one day’s worth of olive oil to light the menorah, which was supposed to always burn.
-Miraculously, that small amount of oil lasted long enough to press more olives (eight days, of course), and from then on the celebration of the Hanukkah festival became inextricably linked with olive oil.
+According to legend, when the Maccabees restored the Temple and prepared it for service again, they only found one day’s worth of olive oil to light the menorah, which was supposed to always be burning.
+Miraculously, that small amount of oil lasted long enough to press more olives (eight days, of course), and from then on the celebration of the Hanukkah festival became inextricably linked with oil.

-Today, Jewish people across the world eat foods fried in and cooked with oil during Hanukkah to symbolize the miracle which allowed the restoration of the Temple.
+Today, Jewish people across the world eat foods fried in and cooked with oil during Hanukkah to symbolize the miracle that allowed the restoration of the Temple.
 Below, Eater rounded up a few dishes fried in oil from Atlanta restaurants to consider checking out for Hanukkah this year.

 The Maccabees aren’t the only heroes of the Hanukkah story.
 A woman named Judith is often considered the first of the Hanukkah heroes.
 Before the Maccabees ever came on the scene, Judith was fighting for her family and for her people’s survival.
 Apocryphal stories tell how she sweet talked her way into the army compound of Holofernes, the general sent by the Assyrian ruler Nebuchadnezzar.
 After some deception and cunning guile, Judith seduced Holofernes with a feast of cheese and other dairy.
 With Holofernes in a cheese-induced sleep, Judith beheaded him with his own sword.
 In Judith’s honor, cheese has become a Hanukkah staple food.
 In fact, before potatoes, latkes were most commonly made from cheese.

-For fried cheese in Atlanta, check out the fried mozzarella at LLoyd’s on DeKalb Avenue or the fried mozzarella sticks at Varuni Napoli on Monroe drive or the restaurant’s stall at Krog Street Market.
+For fried cheese in Atlanta, check out the fried mozzarella triangles at LLoyd’s on DeKalb Avenue or the fried mozzarella sticks at Varuni Napoli on Monroe drive or the restaurant’s stall at Krog Street Market.
 For something truly indulgent, consider ordering one of the white pizzas topped with olive oil and fried spaghetti covered in cheese at Ammazza on Edgewood Avenue.

-Hanukkah is a celebration which bridges the gap between ancient Israel and the modern state of Israel because it’s so tied to the land there and to Jerusalem.
+Hanukkah is a celebration bridging the gap between ancient Israel and the modern state of Israel because it’s so tied to the land there and to Jerusalem.
 And though falafel, deep-fried chickpea patties, are found at street carts and vendors throughout the Middle East and isn’t unique to Hanukkah, falafel is still a solid way to celebrate the holiday.

 Sufganiyot, jelly-filled doughnuts, are a traditional Hanukkah dessert.
 But there are other fried dessert options to consider for Hanukkah, too.
 In an ironic twist, the Greeks include baklava among their culinary traditions, a layered pastry treat wrapped in filo dough and stuffed with chopped nuts sweetened with syrup or sometimes honey.
-Baklava can be found on menus at many Atlanta Mediterranean and Greek markets and restaurants, including great versions at both Kyma and Cafe Agora in Buckhead.
-For a decidedly modern (and decadent) fried dessert in Atlanta, try the tempura-fried Oreos topped with Nutella or chocolate sauce from Asian street food pop-up Mushi Ni.
-The pop-up serves out of Little Trouble at Westside Provisions District and S.O.S Tiki Bar in Decatur.
+Baklava can be found on menus at many Atlanta Mediterranean and Greek markets and restaurants, including great versions at International Bakery on Cheshire Bridge, Zukerino Pastry Shop in Dunwoody, Mediterranean Bakery on Chamblee Tucker, and at Kyma in Buckhead.

 Robbie Medwed is an Atlanta-based food and culture writer and regular Eater contributor.
 His food writing has appeared in the Atlanta Jewish Times, the Jewish Food Experience, Grok Nation, and Eater Atlanta.